Ignition/tikz-circular-arc-model/README.md

 	]
 ```

-Then call the python generate script to make LaTeX code for the circular-arc diagram.
+Then call the generate script to make LaTeX code for the circular-arc diagram.

 ```bash
 	./generate.py example1.json